Ko ready to balance Tour demands with university life

 "I think this is just the beginning.
 I still have a long road ahead of me," she added.

-Ko, ranked third in the world, said her family had helped her cope with the demands of playing in the United States.
+Ko, ranked third in the world, said he family had helped her cope with the demands of playing in the United States.

 "My mom has been always with me," she said.
 "I was able to overcome the difficult times as she was there to cook for me, pack my clothes and to talk with me."